openochem/openochem/docker/README.md

 docker build -t ochem-env -f docker/Dockerfile-env .
 ```

-To compile in China (few packages will be disabled) enable ARG CHINA and use multiple compillations until it will succeed
+To compile in China (few packages will be disabled) enable ARG CHINA in "docker/Dockerfile-env" and use multiple compillations until it will succeed:

 ```bash build_ochem.sh```

 After build this image will contain external software and libraries so make sure that you understand their terms and conditions (see https://github.com/openochem/ochem-external-tools).